MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 ### Variability in a statistic {#var-stat}

-There are two approaches to modeling how a statistic may vary from sample to sample.
+There are two approaches to modeling how a statistic, such as a sample proportion, may vary from sample to sample.
 In the [Martian alphabet example](#Martian), we used a **simulation-based approach** to model this variability, using the standard deviation of the simulated distribution of sample proportions as a quantitative measure of this sampling variability.
 Simulation-based methods include the randomization tests and bootstrapping methods we will use in this textbook.
 We can also use a **theory-based approach**---one which makes use of mathematical modeling---and involves the normal and $t$ probability distributions.